temporalio/documentation/docs/concepts/what-is-an-event.md

 ### ActivityTaskCanceled

-This event type indicates that the Activity has been cancelled.
+This event type indicates that the Activity has been canceled.

 ### TimerStarted